viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 For example:

-- Some DC motors use just [GPIO](/components/board), while other DC motors use serial protocols like [SPI bus](/components/board/#spis).
+Some DC motors use just [GPIO](/components/board), while other DC motors use serial protocols like [SPI bus](/components/board/#spis).
-- Regardless, any motor model that implements the *rdk:component:motor* API can be powered with the `SetPower()` method.
+Regardless, you can power any motor model that implements the *rdk:component:motor* API with the `SetPower()` method.

 Models are also uniquely namespaced as colon-delimited-triplets in the form of `namespace:family:name`.